Spearwood

 Spearwood shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 20.0%, which is significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 14.9%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.1%).
-Trade and technical skills are prevalent, with 38.8% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.4%) and certificates (28.4%).
+The local population shows lower levels of tertiary attainment, with university graduation rates standing at 20.0%, below the Australian average of 30.4%.
+Bachelor degrees are the most common qualification at 14.9%, followed by postgraduate degrees at 3.0% and graduate diplomas at 2.1%.
+Vocational and technical qualifications are highly prevalent, with 38.8% of residents aged 15+ holding a credential in these fields, comprising advanced diplomas (10.4%) and certificates (28.4%).

 Frequently Asked Questions - Education